macalinao/fixedhashmap/README.md

 # fixedhashmap

-A fixed hashmap implementation in Go.
+A fixed hashmap implementation in Go using linear probing.

 ## Running the tests